Reverse Sneezing in Dogs: Causes, Symptoms, and Treatment

 No nasal discharge

-Blood or thick mucus from nose
+Blood or thick mucus from the nose

 Normal breathing post-episode